flutter/packages/packages/pointer_interceptor/pointer_interceptor/README.md

 ## How does this work?

-In web, `PointerInterceptor` creates a platform view consisting of an empty HTML element, while on iOS it creates an empty `CGRect` instead.
+In web, `PointerInterceptor` creates a platform view consisting of an empty HTML element, while on iOS it creates an empty `UIView` instead.
 The element has the size of its `child` widget, and is inserted in the layer tree _behind_ its child in paint order.

 This empty platform view doesn't do anything with mouse events, other than preventing them from reaching other platform views underneath it.